keystonejs/keystone-classic/README.md

 *	cloudinary prefix (prefix for all native tags added to uploaded images)
 *	signout (href for the signout link in the top right of the UI)

-Prospekt can be locked down with the auth config.
+Keystone can be locked down with the auth config.
 This must be a function matching the express middleware pattern `fn(req,res,next)`.
-It will be called before any Prospekt routes are matched.
+It will be called before any Keystone routes are matched.
 If the user fails the validation check they should be redirected to a signin or access-denied page implemented in the application.

-`prospekt.static(app)` adds Prospekt's static route-handling middleware to the Express app.
+`keystone.static(app)` adds Keystone's static route-handling middleware to the Express app.
 It's a good idea to do this after your application's other static assets, before any dynamic logic (e.g. cookie parsing, session authentication, body parsing, etc)

-`prospekt.routes(app);` adds Prospekt's dynamic routes to the Express app router.
-This can be done before or after your application's routes are defined, although if they come after, you can explicitly lock down or replace Prospekt routes with your own.
+`keystone.routes(app);` adds Keystone's dynamic routes to the Express app router.
+This can be done before or after your application's routes are defined, although if they come after, you can explicitly lock down or replace Keystone routes with your own.

 The `NODE_ENV` environment variable is used to control template caching and html formatting, and should be set to `production` for production environments.